vulcan942/vulcan942/README.md

 ## Hi there 👋

 I am **Nishant Choudhary** working as **Software Engineer @ BCG**.
-I am an Experienced **Fullstack Developer** with a demonstrated history of working in the information technology and services industry. **Skilled in Angular, NodeJS, MongoDB, Mean Stack, Python, Flask, RESTfull API’s.**
+I am an Experienced **Fullstack Developer** with a demonstrated history of working in the information technology and services industry. **Skilled in NextJS, React, HTML/CSS, Angular, Python, Django, Node, Express, Postgres, Mongo, AWS S3, CICD, Git, Docker, Lambda .**

 ---